Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 -	Track user entry and respond accordingly
 -	Follow a clear layout
 -	Keep score
+-   Time Each Question and respond if Timer Runs out
+-   Give the User the option to Reveal Answers
 ## Expectations
 -	All answers and options to display correctly
 -	Multiple options for the user